 Our training is supported by the University of Sussex and the University of Brighton

 Both universities have a long and successful tradition in teacher education.
 The university works with us to provide quality input on how to teach different secondary subjects or across the curriculum in primary schools.
 The University also provides a comprehensive programme of Professional Studies, which complement the sessions offered across our partnership.
 University sessions take place on the University campus and include a mix of lectures, workshops and tutorials led by the Faculty of Education, excellent teachers from partnership schools and other educational experts.
 These sessions also allow you to share your experiences with other trainee teachers and reflect upon the learning and teaching trainees do in schools.

 Every trainee is expected to complete a number of academic assignments at Masters Level, which are designed to develop knowledge and understanding, encourage reflection and assess progress against the Teachers’ Standards.
 The University works in partnership with the school to organise a final assessment and make a recommendation for QTS.
 A university tutor will be assigned to support you whilst on the programme and you will be eligible to access a range of support services provided by the University.

 Candidates on a School Direct Training place will be automatically registered on the PGCE which offers up to 90 Master credits and enables progression onto an MEd in the NQT year.

 Candidates on the School Direct (salaried) route are awarded QTS and a PCGE.
 We currently have School Direct Salaried places for a 2020 start.

 To find out more about our partnership with the universities please visit:

-- UK university degree (2:2 or above) or a recognized equivalent qualification
+- UK university degree (2:2 or above) or a recognised equivalent qualification

-- Grade C or above in GCSE English Language and Mathematics and successful completion of the Skills tests for Numeracy and Literacy before you commence the course
+- Grade C (4) above in GCSE English Language and Mathematics

-- You will be required to undergo an enhanced DBS check to verify you’re suitable for working with young people
+- You will be required to undergo an enhanced DBS check to verify you are suitable for working with young people

 School Direct Documents